ec-geolink/design/data/dataone/canonical-identifiers.md

 Notes:

 - The IGSN is 9-digit alphanumeric code that uniquely identifies samples from our natural environment and related sampling features.
-- IGSN's can have URIs, though not consistently: [http://www.geosamples.org/profile?igsn=IECUR001E](http://www.geosamples.org/profile?igsn=IECUR001E)
+- IGSN's can have resolve URIs, though not consistently: [http://www.geosamples.org/profile?igsn=IECUR001E](http://www.geosamples.org/profile?igsn=IECUR001E)
 - The IGSN follows the syntax of the URN (Uniform Resource Name) which is composed of a 'Namespace Identifier' (NID), a unique, short string, and the 'Namespace Specific String' (NSS).
 - "...the first five digits of the IGSN represent a name space (a unique user code) that uniquely identifies the person or institution that registers the sample."
 - "The last 4 digits of the IGSN are a random string of alphanumeric characters (0-9, A-Z)."